Jeoffrey Pagan

-Jeoffrey Pagan (born June 10, 1993) is a former American football defensive end.
-He was drafted by the Houston Texans in the sixth round of the 2014 NFL Draft.
-He played college football at Alabama, where he was a member of Alabama's 2011 and 2012 national championship teams.
+Jeoffrey Pagan (born June 10, 1993) is an American former professional football player who was a defensive end for the Houston Texans of the National Football League (NFL).
+He was selected by the Houston Texans in the sixth round of the 2014 NFL draft.
+He played college football for the Alabama Crimson Tide and was a member of their 2011 and 2012 national championship teams.

+Pagan played in 22 regular season games for the Texans over two seasons as a backup before being released.

 College career

+Pagan was a part of two Alabama teams that won the National Championship in the 2011 and 2012 seasons.
+His role expanded in the 2013 season.
+In January 2014, Pagan announced his intention to forgo his senior year and enter the 2014 NFL draft.
+He was ranked as one of the top defensive end prospects of his draft class.

 College statistics

-In January 2014, Pagan announced his intention to forgo his senior year and enter the 2014 NFL Draft.
-He was ranked as one of the top defensive end prospects of his draft class.

 Professional career

-Pagan was selected by the Texans in the sixth round, 177th overall, in the 2014 NFL Draft.
+Pagan was selected by the Houston Texans in the sixth round, 177th overall, in the 2014 NFL draft.

+As a rookie, Pagan appeared in 16 games in the 2014 season.
+In the 2015 season, he appeared in six games.
 On August 30, 2016, Pagan was waived by the Texans.